Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

     	- Queen: 8 direction movement
     	- King: 1 step all directions

-Phase 3: Rules and edge cases (June 2)
+Phase 3: Rules and edge cases (May 30)
   - Castling
   - En passent
   - Pawn Promotion
   - King can't move into check and has to be saved from check
   - Check detection and checkmate detection

-Phase 4: Testing and Polishing (June 3-4)
+Phase 4: Testing and Polishing (June 1)
   - Play through the game to catch bugs
   - Test:
       - Legal and illegal moves